wxWidgets/wxWidgets/wxPython/wx/tools/XRCed/README.txt

 All properties can be edited as text, and some are supplied with special editing controls.

+When no 'Edit' button is provided for editing a property's value, it is supposed to be copied verbatim to XRC file.

 The names of the properties are exactly as in XRC file, and it's usually not hard to guess what they do.
-XML ID is the name of the window, and must be present for top-level windows (though this is not enforced by XRCed).
+"XML ID" is the name of the window, and must be present for top-level windows (though this is not enforced by XRCed).

 To display the preview window double-click a top-level object (you should